konobi/kwalitee/docs/checkers/Package.md

 The version field now needs to comply with the [Semantic Versioning](http://semver.org) specifications.
 Since this field is used for version comparisons for dependencies, etc. it is scored highly to encourage authors to switch to this versioning method as soon as possible.

+## package_has_valid_semver_with_base_value **[3.0]**

+Due to how the semver spec works, NPM has decided that any version number for a package that is less than '1.0.0' is problematic.
+For this reason, we ensure that the version is equal to or higher than this.
+This is also now the default behaviour of `npm init`.

 ## package_has_minimum_keywords **[2.0]**

 Packages on the NPM registry use keywords assigned from the "keywords" fields for extra information for searching and to provide extra indicators as to a packages use.
 As many packages may have similar names but entirely different uses, we want to make sure that we have at least a few keywords for a package.